fourstix/MCard1802ESP32Web/README.md

 Information on the ESP32AsynchWeb server can be found at Random Nerd Tutorials in the [ESP32 SPIFFS Web Server](https://randomnerdtutorials.com/esp32-web-server-spiffs-spi-flash-file-system/) tutorial.

-This code largely follows that example except that it uses AJAX rather than templates to update the web display.
+This code largely follows ESP32 SPIFFS Web Server tutorial example except that it uses AJAX rather than templates to update the web display.
 Using AJAX allows the Membership Card to update the web display asynchronously without any user action like a page reresh.
 Information about AJAX can be found at w3schools [AJAX Information](https://www.w3schools.com/js/js_ajax_intro.asp) page.
 W3Schools also has a very good [CSS](https://www.w3schools.com/css/default.asp), [JavaScript](https://www.w3schools.com/js/default.asp)